teanocrata/datascience-notebooks/README.md

     (twitter-example)$ bokeh serve
     ```
 1. Execute cells on twitter-inference-production from Jupyter notebook, last cell open a session to keep our local document in sync with server.

+## Insults prediction example

+Machine learning model to detect insults in social networks.
+From [Detecting Insults in Social Commentary at kaggle](https://www.kaggle.com/c/detecting-insults-in-social-commentary)

+The challenge is to detect when a comment from a conversation would be considered insulting to another participant in the conversation.
+Samples could be drawn from conversation streams like news commenting sites, magazine comments, message boards, blogs, text messages, etc.

+The idea is to create a generalizable single-class classifier which could operate in a near real-time mode, scrubbing the filth of the internet away in one pass.